nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Deep learning (DL)
 ^^^^^^^^^^^^^^^^^^^

-Deep Learning(DL) is an approach to machine learning which drives the current hype wave of self riding cars and more.
+Deep Learning(DL) is an approach to machine learning which drives the current hype wave of self driving cars and more.

 Deep Learning (DL) is a type of machine learning that enables computer systems to improve with experience and data.
 Deep learning is a subfield of machine learning.